dlab-berkeley/Data_4AC/readme.md

 ## Local Installation Instructions (OPTIONAL)

+Due to time constraints, we won't be able to cover how to install Anaconda today, but you can find the instructions on how to do so below.

+If you have any issues with the local installation (or with Python, or Data Science related questions) we encourage you to take advantage of the Consulting services at the D-Lab: https://dlab.berkeley.edu/consulting.

 Anaconda is a useful package management software that allows you to run Python and Jupyter notebooks easily.
 Installing Anaconda is the easiest way to make sure you have all the necessary software to run the materials for this workshop.